From Abracadabra to Zombies | View All

 A short amount of reflection should make it apparent that the gurus of personal development training are like those infomercial stars who promise to share with you their secrets on how to make millions of dollars by taking out classified ads or by buying repossessed properties.
 The real money is not in taking out classified ads or buying repossessions; otherwise, that is what the infomercial star would be doing instead of making infomercials.
 The real money is in selling the idea to others.
 If the trainers who work for Tony Robbins or Landmark Forum could realize their true potential in a meaningful, lucrative way, would they take a sales commission job?
 Would they work for a guru for a relatively small sum of money, while investing a rather extensive amount of time in the hopes of some sort of breakthrough?
 No. If they want to reach their own true potential they must break away and start their own personal training program.
 Which is exactly what many of them do.

 Personal training programs are likely to be successful, however, if only because (a) the participants are strongly motivated toward self-improvement and (b) the trainers force participants to reflect on themselves, their lives and their relationships.
 Such motivation and reflection will result in either perceived insights or renewed effort to gain such insights.
 Being surrounded by many others in search of the Promised Land serves to energize participants and to give them hope.
 Ultimately, the main product being sold by human potential gurus is hope itself.
 It should be obvious that in itself this is not a bad thing.
 We all need hope.
 Without hope, there is no point in making plans for the future.
 Without hope, there is no point in working on a relationship or setting goals.
 Thus, insofar as participation in Large Group Awareness Training increases one's hope for finding one's way and for achieving one's goals, it is good.
-Even false hope may be better than no hope at all.
+Even false hope may be better than no hope at all. [new] Of course, this feeling of hope will not last once you leave the arena and are back on your own without the contstant badgering and encouragment.
+The solution, you will encouraged to believe, lies in taking another course to get re-energized and re-activate that feeling of elation that comes with hope.
+And when the good feelings wear off again, what then?
+Depression or take another course: it's your choice. [/new]

 Since fear is a major obstacle to hope, the human potential trainers must help participants overcome those fears which hinder development.
 For example, there can be no hope of achieving a goal if the fear of failure is so strong that one avoids setting goals in order to avoid failing.
 After all, if you don't try something, you can't fail at it.
 Likewise, no troubled relationship can improve if one fears rejection by the other to such a degree that one will not even try to heal the wounds.
 One must overcome fears of failure, rejection, ridicule, humiliation, etc., if one is to have any hope of achieving a very meaningful existence as a human being.
 One is powerless to achieve anything if one is paralyzed by fear.
 Empowerment to achieve requires empowerment to overcome one's fears and thereby gives one hope.
 The most direct way to empower someone would be to convince them that if what they most fear were to happen not only would nothing be worse than it already is, but most likely things would be even better than they are.
 Another way is to convince people that their own beliefs are hindrances to success and that they can replace those beliefs at will.